A recent study shows almost 79% of UK properties are underinsured.

 Reinstatement costs take into account the cost to replace, repair and rebuild a property in the event of loss.
 Having an accurate property value assessed is essential to ensure your property is correctly insured.

 Without it, you run the risk of insuring your property below the reinstatement cost, only to find that you can’t claim the full value of your property in the circumstances of an unfortunate event.

 Here's why Reinstatement Cost Assessments (also referred to as Building Insurance Valuation) are so important and how you can ensure you have an accurate valuation...

 What are the implications of Reinstatement Cost Assessments?

-As a property owner, it is essential that your asset is fully insured so as to avoid huge costs if something goes wrong.
+As a property owner, it is essential that your asset is fully insured so as to avoid significant costs if something goes wrong.
 The only way that an adequate level of cover can be achieved is via a Reinstatement Cost Assessment (RCA) that accurately assesses the value of the property.

 By the same token, under-insuring an asset will have serious financial implications for the property owner.
-If the reinstatement figure is calculated inaccurately, or is not updated at regular intervals, there will be insufficient monies available to rebuild the property.
+If the reinstatement figure is calculated inaccurately or is not updated at regular intervals, there will be insufficient monies available to rebuild the property.
 This will not only impact the freeholder directly but also any tenant which can lead to further issues arising and additional associated financial issues.

 How Does A Reinstatement Cost Assessment Work?

 When you have a Reinstatement Cost Assessment, you’ll receive a thorough rebuild cost estimate based on BCIS build costs, other published cost information, as well as our experience of current tender cost rates.
 To establish the level of Reinstatement Costs will be, you will need the help of a qualified surveyor.